Operation Starvation (novel): Plot

 Dominique is kidnapped by Johnny Wu and interrogated at his chateau by Arthur – Wu's sadistic henchman.
 Carter attempts to free Dominique and retrieve the ring but is also captured and tortured by Arthur.
 Wu reveals that Rusty Donovan was unable to stop Kathy from being captured.
 Carter escapes, kills Arthur, and retrieves the ring from Dominique.
 Before she dies from the effects of Arthur's torture, Dominique tells Carter that Wu has taken Kathy to his chateau in Biarritz.
 Before he can pursue Johnny Wu, Hawk orders Carter to China to extract Dr Lin from custody.

 Carter parachutes into the Taklamakan Desert and meets up with a group of mercenary Afghan Khuf tribesmen led by Changra Lal.
 Packages containing the parts for a mini-helicopter have been dropped into the camp ahead of Carter's arrival.
 Carter assembles the two-seat helicopter and flies into the secret agricultural station where Dr Lin is working.
 Carter rescues Lin and returns to the Khuf camp.

 A few days later, Carter returns to Biarritz with Rusty Donovan to rescue Kathy.
 Together, Carter and Donovan launch an assault on the heavily armed villa.
 Donovan is killed and an enraged Carter savagely clears the house room by room.
 Johnny Wu escapes with Kathy to a nearby dock and attempts to launch his yacht in an approaching storm.

 Carter dives off the pier and intercepts the yacht as it struggles to leave port.
 Carter fights hand to hand with Johnny Wu and they both fall into the sea.
 Exhausted from fighting Carter struggles back to the yacht and allows Wu to drown.
-He sails to a Basque port and makes love to Kathy.
+He sails to a Basque port and has sex with Kathy.